YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. .. _moj_reuse:
 .. .. topic:: **Can I share or re-use mojits?**

 ..
-Although not available yet, Y Cocktails mojit gallery/repository will let developers
+Although not available yet, the Cocktails mojit gallery/repository will let
-..    share, discover, and select mojits to re-use in building their experiences.
-A
+..    developers share, discover, and select mojits to re-use in building their
-..    common packaging format for mojits is used, based on the CommonJS specification.
+..    experiences.
+A common packaging format for mojits is used, based on the CommonJS
+..    specification.

 Configuration
 -------------